 What Makes Law School Less Hard?

 It is important to remember that the hardships you will face in law school are meant to mold you into the best possible legal professional you can be, and the best version of yourself, for that matter.
 Despite the competition between classmates, law school is a social experience.
 You will want to study with your classmates and take time away from the books to relax together.

 Once you get through L1, the following years are not necessarily any easier in terms of workload, but you are better.
 You will understand the testing methods, you will know the professors better and you will generally feel more confident in your abilities.

 Get a Different Kind of Legal Education Online

 Are you already a working professional and want to elevate your career?
 Do you know what areas you want to focus on that can be enhanced with a law degree?
-Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—labor and employment law, energy law, environmental law and Title IX regulations—delivered online and backed by the reputation of the 12th oldest law school in the U.S.
+Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—labor and employment law, energy law and environmental law—delivered online and backed by the reputation of the 12th oldest law school in the U.S.